 Mike joins Virtual Baseball bringing over fifteen years of softball coaching and instruction at high school and collegiate levels.
 His accomplishments include numerous top ten divisional and national finishes, undefeated seasons, school records and the title of Mid Continent Conference Coach of the Year during his time as head softball coach for Oakland University.
 His work outside of school affiliations is comprised of professional training and management for softball and baseball including clinics for pitching, hitting, catching and fielding.

 Jesse joins Virtual Baseball bringing over 10 years of softball coaching and instruction at the high school (Clarkston/Waterford Kettering) and travel levels (Michigan Outlaws, ICE).
-He is currently an assistant coach at Waterford Kettering High School.
+He is currently the head coach at Waterford Kettering High School.
 He continues to hone his craft through workshops, clinics and his coaching mentor, our very own Mike Tomlinson.
 He has led his teams to the ASAUSA National Tournament, state quarterfinals and has won a handful of tournaments in the Midwest region.
 We are excited to have his intense energy level and deep rooted passion for the mental aspect of the game.

 Tyler joins Virtual Baseball bringing a wealth of playing experience.
 Tyler is a native of West Branch, Michigan and played his college ball at Oakland University (2013-2017).
 Tyler began his professional career in the USPBL (United Shore Professional Baseball League) in Utica (2017-2018) before being picked up by the Minnesota Twins in June of 2018.
 He then led the Elizabethton Twins in strikeouts and helped lead the Twins to the Appalachian Leagues Championship.
 Tyler is excited to train young pitchers with the knowledge he has gained from his collegiate and professional experiences!